How to prevent discrimination in your workplace

 Review your onboarding process to make sure it’s inclusive.
 A well-thought-out process helps ensure new hires integrate smoothly and sends a message that discrimination is unacceptable.

-“You should really articulate what is and isn’t permissible as behaviour in terms of harassment, discrimination and the health and safety environment,” Austin says.
-“Help newcomers understand their rights.
+“You should really articulate what is and isn’t permissible as behaviour in terms of harassment, discrimination and the health and safety environment,” Yan says.
+“Help employees understand their rights.
 If you spend time upfront with new employees, over the long term they will be more confident, engaged and productive.”

 Adapt your training to accommodate the needs of different workers.
 For example, consider training for candidates who lack some skills but could otherwise be good employees.

-It can also be helpful to track your diversity performance in hiring and promoting women, visible minorities, people with disabilities and Indigenous people in your workforce and leadership.
+It can also be helpful to track and measure the diversity of your workforce when hiring and promoting women, visible minorities, people with disabilities and Indigenous people in your workforce and leadership.